huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 title: "My Thoughts on Christ"
 ---

+**December 21st, 2020**

+“I believe in Christianity as I believe that the sun has risen: not only because I see it, but because by it I see everything else.” - CS Lewis

+There is a change of perspective when we choose to follow Him.
+Written in our hearts, we can't help but to see new scenarios with a budding optimism or view the trials of life with prudence.
+Truly accepting Christ doesn't just bring with it a change in behavior, but a change in thought.
+A change in perspective.

 **December 20th, 2020**

 Christ gives unto us according to our desires, the scriptures give us no room to accept this as anything but fact.
 But why?